bitcoinpup/Peritas/README.md

 8. **Conclusion**: Emphasizing Peritas’s importance in advancing Bitcoin self-custody security and accessibility.
 9. **Contributors and Acknowledgements**: Recognition of key contributors and influential figures in the development of Peritas.

-## How to Use This White Paper
+## How to Use The White Paper

-This document is intended for developers, Bitcoin enthusiasts, potential partners, and any individuals or organizations interested in improving Bitcoin self-custody solutions.
+The [white paper](https://github.com/bitcoinpup/Peritas/blob/main/Peritas%20White%20Paper.md) is intended for developers, Bitcoin enthusiasts, potential partners, and any individuals or organizations interested in improving Bitcoin self-custody solutions.
 It provides a roadmap for Peritas’s development, highlighting technical specifications, strategic goals, and partnership opportunities.

 To dive into the details: